 Of the 23 patients who responded, 52% had a pain level of zero, and 91% were able to resume their normal activities, and 87% were either working or retired.”
 None of the patients underwent surgery after receiving VAX-D treatment.
 In contrast, in a study of 575 patients who underwent surgery, 17 years after their surgery 70% of patients still had back pain.

-Eighty six percent of herniated intervertebral disc patients achieved ‘good’ (50-89% improvement) to ‘excellent’ (90-100% improvement) results with decompression.
-Sciatica and back pain were relieved.
+Eighty-six percent of herniated intervertebral disc patients achieved ‘good’ (50-89% improvement) to ‘excellent’ (90-100% improvement) results with decompression.
+Sciatica and back pain was relieved.
 Facet arthrosis patients, 75% obtained ‘good’ to ‘excellent’ results with decompression.

-K-LASER USA 2015– Internal Dosimetry: Combining Simulation with Phantom and Ex Vivo Measurment
+K-LASER USA 2015 – Internal Dosimetry: Combining Simulation with Phantom and Ex Vivo Measurement

 Studies conducted with the K-laser device confirm that the energy emitted by the device is consistent with the expected outcomes.
 The dosages are consistent with the current understanding of photon emission, laser absorption, and the biological effects of biophotomodulation.
 This means that the protocols with the K-laser are precise and the outcomes are predictable for our patients.

 The focused sound waves seen with ACT treatment is “uni-phasic with the peak pressure as high as 500 bars.
-In essence, the peak pressure of shockwave is approximately 1,000 times that of ultrasound wave” The therapy causes microscopic changes to the tissue that result in tissue regeneration.
+In essence, the peak pressure of shockwave is approximately 1,000 times that of ultrasound wave”.
+The therapy causes microscopic changes to the tissue that results in tissue regeneration.
 This study highlights good results for patients with plantar fasciitis, epicondylitis, and other tendinopathies.

 ACT has been shown to increase the production of a protein called Lubricin which has anti-adhesion properties.
 This is one of the proposed mechanisms for reduced pain and increased range of motion which occurs with ACT treatment.
 The best effects were seen in the tendons near the boney insertion due to the principles of acoustic impedance.